Why handmade soap is best

 Saponification continues after the soap is poured, set and cut.
 Before the soap can be used the alkalinity from saponification needs to neutralise.
 So, it’s stored for between 4 and 6 weeks in a well-ventilated area to cure and dry out.

-During the curing process the soap continues saponify until all traces of lye and moisture evaporate.
+During the curing process handmade soap continues saponify until all traces of lye and moisture evaporate.

 The bars from each batch are turned every few days so that they dry evenly and harden.